Sidestep Unnecessary Debt! Manage Student Loans Wisely

 Borrow only what you’ll need.
 When accepting a student loan, know how much money you’ll actually need to cover your school expenses, which include your basic living expenses for the school term.
 Many students are offered more loan funds from outside sources than they actually need.
 Be cautious in pursuing additional loans outside of those offered by your financial aid office.
 Ask the financial aid counselor for advice if you’re considering taking a “private” student loan in addition to those that have been offered by the financial aid office.
 Since loans must be repaid, it’s best to borrow only what you need to pay for school.

 Take interest in paying your interest.
 If given the option to pay the interest accrued on unsubsidized loans during your college career, do so.
-These quarterly payments are usually affordable on a tight budget and can save you hundreds over the life of your loan!
+These quarterly payments are usually affordable on a tight budget and can save you hundreds over the life of your loan.

 Ponder payments.
 Start thinking about repayment before it begins.
 Make sure you adapt your budget to include your monthly student loan payment before your grace period ends.
 Consider your spending habits and priorities; are changes needed?
 For example, you may need to delay buying a new car to make room for your student loan payment.
 Also, be sure to select the best repayment method for you.
-Some lenders reward borrowers for using electronic banking to make their student loan payments (and setting up an automatic debit from your checking account reduces the risk of late payments).
-Talk to your lender about these options.

 Don’t nix the fixed.
 Recognize that your student loan payment is a fixed expense.
 Repaying your student loan is not optional, even if you withdraw from school before graduating.
 Remember, your monthly student loan payment is just as important as your rent, car payment or any other fixed monthly expense.

 Pay your dime on time.
 Make your loan payments on time or your credit score could suffer!
-If you know your payment will be late, contact your lender immediately to discuss your situation.
+If you know your payment will be late, contact your loan servicer immediately to discuss your situation.
 Even if you apply for a deferment or forbearance, continue making payments on your student loan until you receive confirmation that your request has been processed and approved.

 Revamp your repayment.
 Consider different repayment schedules.
-Lenders offer alternate repayment plans to address borrower needs.
+Loan servicers offer alternate repayment plans to address borrower needs.
 Also, if you need more flexibility due to economic hardship, unemployment or other unforeseen circumstances, or you just can’t make your payment, there are several options to help you keep your account current.
 Bear in mind that flexible repayment programs, like deferment and forbearance, aren't automatic - if you need help, you have to request it.